 1.1 Aromatherapy is becoming more widely used by people who have a diagnosis of cancer.
 Many individuals may already use some form of aromatherapy or massage to support their well-being prior to having cancer.
 Some individuals seek out the use of essential oils and massage during cancer treatment to help with side effects of medical treatment, for general relaxation, to pamper and to help cope during the cancer journey.
-There is now a high curative rate for some common cancers, whilst in some instances cancers can reoccur or progress to incurable disease.
-At all stages aromatherapy can support the person and work alongside medical and self care interventions.
+At all stages aromatherapy can support the person and work alongside medical and self-care interventions.

 Most aromatherapists have very limited or no contact with people who have cancer on a regular basis and will have had a very basic introduction to caring for those clients with cancer during their training.
-Those aromatherapists who have health care background will have more understanding and a good level of competence in using aromatherapy treatments for people with cancer.
-Some aromatherapists may also work closely with cancer teams within the NHS, in cancer support centres, hospices, day centres and self help centres.
-The IFPA wish to support all therapists in their professional practice and recognise the differing breadth and depth of a therapist's experience with cancer patients and their families.
+Those aromatherapists who have a health care background will have more understanding and a good level of competence in using aromatherapy treatments for people with cancer.
+Some aromatherapists may also work closely with cancer teams within the NHS, in cancer support centres, hospices, day centres and self-help centres.
+IFPA wish to support all therapists in their professional practice and recognise the differing breadth and depth of a therapist's experience with cancer patients and their families.